puppetlabs/pdk/README.md

 * `provider_name`: Specify the name of the new resource provider here.
 * `data_type:attribute_name`: Specify a list of attributes with their expected data types.

-### Running static tests
+### Running static analysis

-The default template provides a number of different tests that can improve confidence in the working of a module.
+The default template provides a number of different tools that can improve confidence in the working of a module.
 Static tests are very quick to run, but only provide basic guarantees on the well-formedness of the module and syntax of its files.
 Run them like this:

 ```
 ~/new_module $ pick test static